 How we'll help you get your carnet:

-The lawyer we connect you with will accompany you to Immigration to turn in the required documentation, pay the required fee, and set up an appointment for your photo which must be taken by Immigration officials.
-You may be told to return a few days later to have your photo taken.
+• The lawyer we connect you with will accompany you to the institutions involved to fill in the required documentation, pay the required fee, and set up an appointment to have your photo taken.

-The lawyer will accompany you third and last time to pick up your completed Bolivia carnet and ensure all the information it contains is correct.
+• The lawyer will accompany you to pick up your Bolivia carnet when it is ready and ensure all the information it contains is correct.